giltesa/Game-Boy-DMG-USB-C-Charging-Kit-Pro/README.md

-# Game Boy DMG: USB-C Charging Kit
+# Game Boy DMG: USB-C Charging Kit PRO

 The **Game Boy DMG USB-C Charging Kit PRO** is a new circuit designed specifically for the **Nintendo Game Boy**.
 This all-in-one circuit includes not only the **charging controller** but also a **boost converter** and **audio amplifier**.